Search for interactions by active substance name or keywords

 Anti-infectives | ↓Voriconazole (39%, 24%) | Coadministration of voriconazole and ritonavir dosed as a pharmacokinetic enhancer should be avoided unless an assessment of the benefit/risk to the patient justifies the use of voriconazole. |

-Antipsychotics | ↑Clozapine | Given the risk of substantial increase in clozapine exposure and thus of its related adverse events, co-administration should not be used unless a multidisciplinary consultation could be obtained to safely guide it. |
+Antipsychotics | ↑Clozapine | Given the risk of increase in clozapine exposure and thus of its related adverse events, co-administration should not be used unless a multidisciplinary consultation could be obtained to safely guide it. |

 Antipsychotics | ↑Haloperidol, ↑Risperidone, ↑Thioridazine |